VintageWatchstraps Logo

 The "Invention" of the Wristwatch

-Although many watch manufacturers claim to have invented the wristwatch, such a simple thing as strapping a watch to one's wrist didn't actually need to be "invented" - it is obvious.
-That is why there is no patent for the wristwatch; something obvious cannot be patented.
-However, the story of how the watch came to be worn on the wrist, or at least on a man's wrist, is interesting.
+Although many watch manufacturers claim to have invented the wristwatch, such a simple thing as strapping a watch to one's wrist didn't actually need to be ‘invented’ because it is an obvious thing to do.

-Are Jaquet and Chapuis really expecting us to believe that the combined brains of the watch industry, which had produced such mechanical complications as the chronograph, minute repeater, perpetual calendar, and the tourbillon, were unable to come up with the idea of soldering two bits of wire on to a watch case before they saw the "naive ingenuity" of this good woman?
-Emphatically No!
+Are Jaquet and Chapuis really expecting us to believe that the combined brains of the watch industry, which had produced such mechanical complications as the chronograph, minute repeater, perpetual calendar and the tourbillon, were unable to come up with the idea of soldering two bits of wire on to a watch case before they saw the ‘naive ingenuity’ of this good woman?
+No, they are certainly not.

 If wearing a watch on one's wrist was such an obvious idea, as Jaquet and Chapuis point out, and in fact women had been wearing them for centuries, why did it take so long for men to catch on to the idea of the wristwatch?
 There are two aspects to this question, technical and social.
 They were;